No one noticed this giant blooper in the iconic Pretty Woman ❤️❤️

 “I mean, you could tell at the reading, this is going to be good, this is going to be a hit picture.
 You just knew it,” Pacino shared.

-He continued by saying, “This girl was amazing.
+He continued by saying, “This girl was .
 I told Gary, ‘Where did you find her?'”
 (Gary is Gary Marshall, the director of the movie).
 Pacino really knew what he was talking about because Roberts's incredible performance would shape her career and the film's reputation.

 The croissant becomes a pancake